cloudflare/cloudflare-docs/products/firewall/src/content/api/cf-lists/json-object.md

   </table>
 </TableWrap>

-For a detailed specification, see the [Rules Lists API](https://api.cloudflare.com/#rules-lists-properties) documentation.
+For a detailed specification, refer to the [Rules Lists API](https://api.cloudflare.com/#rules-lists-properties) documentation.